louiejtaylor/github_tutorial/README.md

 You "pull" changes from a remote repository into yours.
 You "push" changes from a local repository to a remote one.

-On your repo's page in Github, click "Make a pull request".
+On your repo's page in Github, click "New pull request".
 Github knows where you got this fork from, and assumes that's who you want to pull your changes.
 Review the changes that are included in this pull request: it should just be your new file.
 Go ahead and click "Create pull request".

 The pull request notifies the upstream maintainers that you want them to pull your changes.
 They may offer feedback about your changes, and once they're satisfied, they'll pull your code into their repository.